UPPMAX/HPC-python/docs/day1/install_packages.md

    **About Conda on HPC systems**

-   - Conda is good in many ways but can interact negatively when trying to use the pytrhon modules in the HPC systems.
+   - Conda is good in many ways but can interact negatively when trying to use the Python modules in the HPC systems.
    - LUNARC seems to have working solutions
    - At UPPMAX Conda is installed but we have many users that get into problems.
 	- However, on Bianca this is the most straight-forward way to install packages (no ordinary internet)